JUMP TO:

 Final Thoughts:

-It’s interesting to see how different companies approach new versions of their watches, which ares they latch onto, which areas they avoid, and how they position the watch towards different audiences.
+It’s interesting to see how different companies approach new versions of their watches, which areas they latch onto, which areas they avoid, and how they position the watch towards different audiences.
 In the case of the Pixel Watch 3, they delivered on finally having a bigger watch.
 And then they delivered further on arguably best in place optical heart rate, along with a very interesting take on training load via their Cardio Load/Targets feature.
 While structured running workouts is definitely useful, Google really does need to find a way to let 3rd party platforms like TrainingPeaks push to the watch.
 The reality is that most serious runners that are manually creating highly structured workouts, are doing so within other 3rd party platforms.

 Still, even the workout builder they did create is quite good for a first iteration focused on running.
-It won’t solve issues for cyclists or other sports, but, the clearly wasn’t the focus area here.
+It won’t solve issues for cyclists or other sports, but that clearly wasn’t the focus area here.
 Speaking of focus, while optical heart rate is great, GPS leaves a bit to be desired.
 It’s unclear to me if this can be fixed via software update, or would require further hardware tweaks.
 As noted above, they are minor issues, but nonetheless quirky.

 All of which leaves me looking towards the future.
 With Google now on its 3rd iteration, I feel like this might be a critical juncture for the product line.
 Is Google seeing the returns it wants on it?
 And what about WearOS more generally – are other companies (beyond Samsung) going to continue investing?
 And ultimately, I think that gets to the biggest question: When will we see something akin to a Pixel Watch Ultra/Pro/whatever that has a bigger battery/case design, with some more rugged features.
 That certainly seems to be the clear direction of the industry.

-Until then though, Google seems to have delivered one of the best running/sports focused variants of WearOS (or at least, current editions of WearOS) at this point in time, in terms of battery life, accuracy, and sports features.
+Until then though, Google seems to have delivered one of the best running/sports-focused variants of WearOS (or at least, current editions of WearOS) at this point in time, in terms of battery life, accuracy, and sports features.
 None of which require a Google Pixel phone, but work with any Android phone.

 With those things to ponder, thanks for reading!

-Otherwise, perhaps consider using the below link if shopping on Amazon.
-As an Amazon Associate, I earn from qualifying purchases.
+If you're shopping for the Google Pixel Watch 3 (45mm) or any other accessory items, please consider using the affiliate links below!
+As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-It could simply be buying toilet paper, or this pizza oven we use and love.

 Post a Comment